Equivalence of Liouville measure and Gaussian free field: Introduction

-(The reader may recall that, by Frostman's theorem, the Hausdorff dimension of a closed set $X$ is the largest value of $d$ for which there exists a non-trivial measure $\sigma$ on $X$ satisfying \eqref{dim}.
-In the discussion below, we will not require that $d$ is the dimension of $X$, or that $\sigma$ is in any sense an optimal measure on $X$.
-Once $\sigma$ is fixed, choosing a smaller $d$ than necessary for \eqref{dim} will in some sense be equivalent to choosing a smaller $\gamma$.)
+The reader may recall that, by Frostman's theorem, the Hausdorff dimension of a closed set $\cA$ is the largest value of $d$ for which there exists a non-trivial measure $\sigma$ on $\cA$ satisfying \eqref{dim}.
+In the discussion below, we will not require that $d$ is the dimension of $\cA$, or that $\sigma$ is in any sense an optimal measure on $\cA$.
+Once $\sigma$ is fixed, choosing a smaller $d$ than necessary for \eqref{dim} will in some sense be equivalent to choosing a smaller $\gamma$.

-Now choose $x$ so that $d = 2-2x $.
-If $d$ happens to be the dimension of $X$ (as will be the case in all of the examples treated in this paper), then $x$ can be understood as the so-called (Euclidean) scaling exponent of $X$.
-Let $\Delta$ be related to $x$ via the KPZ relation,

-so $\Delta$ is the quantum scaling exponent associated to the Euclidean exponent $x$.
-Write $\hat \gamma = \gamma(1-\Delta)$.
-Now, by Kahane's theory of multiplicative chaos (as explained, e.g., in Theorem 1.1 in \cite{BerestyckiGMC}) there is a way to define a measure $\mu_{X,h}$ (which depends on $h$ and $\sigma$) that can be formally written as follows:
+Let $\gamma < \sqrt{2d}$.
+By Kahane's theory of multiplicative chaos (as explained, e.g., in Theorem 1.1 in \cite{BerestyckiGMC}) there is a way to define a measure $\measure$ (which depends on $h$ and $\sigma$) that can be formally written as:

-We will not explain the details of this construction here.
-However, we do point out that $\hat \gamma < \sqrt{2d}$, which implies (by the theorem in \cite{BerestyckiGMC}) that the measure $\mu_{X,h}$ is non-trivial and that its support is $X$.
+We will not explain the details of this construction here, but we emphasize that the measure $\measure$ is non-trivial, in the sense that $\measure (\cA) \in (0, \infty)$ a.s. and that its support is {also} $\cA$.

-We view $\mu_{X,h}$ as a natural quantum analogue of $\sigma$.
-An important feature of the definition of $\mu_{X,h}$ in \cite{BerestyckiGMC} is that adding a constant $C$ to $h$ locally multiplies the measure by $e^{\hat \gamma C}$.
-By contrast, adding $C$ to $h$ locally multiplies the measure $\mu_h$ by $e^{\gamma C}$.
-In other words, if we rescale the overall $\mu_h$ volume by a factor of $A = e^{\gamma C}$, then we rescale the $\mu_{X,h}$ volume by a factor of This is a way of saying that $\Delta$ is the natural scaling exponent associated to $\mu_{X,h}$.

-Another important feature of the definition of $\mu_{X,h}$, also explained in \cite{BerestyckiGMC}, is that a typical point chosen from $\mu_{X,h}$ is the center of a log singularity of magnitude proportional to $\hat \gamma$.
-The reader may have wondered why we chose the particular value $\hat \gamma = \gamma(1- \Delta)$ in the definition above.
-One reason is that (as explained above) it gives a scaling relation that matches the $\Delta$ predicted by KPZ theory.
-Another (essentially equivalent) reason is the idea (see e.g.\ (63) in \cite{KPZ}) that if one chooses a random small quantum ball conditioned to intersect a $d$-dimensional set, one expects to see a log singularity proportional to $\hat \gamma$ centered at that ball.
-In many instances, we like to think (heuristically) of $\sigma$ as representing Euclidean measure restricted to $X$ and $\mu_{X,h}$ as representing $\mu_h$ restricted to $X$, so it is natural (at least in these instances) to expect the log singularity at a typical point to be as described above.

 We can now formulate the question we have in mind: